 };

-// Resulting type is effectively: { "user_token": string }In the end, I wanted to put configurations for multiple items in one config object, then derive a centralized type from the id fields.
+// Resulting type is effectively: { "user_token": string }keyof typeofIn the end, I wanted to put configurations for multiple items in one config object, then derive a centralized type from the id fields. keyof typeof reads the object’s own keys, and a mapped type turns the resulting union into an object type.

 const AppConfig = {